antonmaenpaa/qte-test/README.md

 ## Run these commands when cloning this project

+First add .env file in server directory with info from .env.example file.

 Install all node dependencies for server side, from root use:

 ### `cd server`